djangocon/2024.djangocon.eu/djangocon_2024/content/talks/cfp/0cfp.md

 If you missed this year's CFP deadline but still wish to contribute, there are plenty of other ways to get involved.
 We encourage you to participate in the DjangoCon Europe [Slack channel](https://djangoconeurope.slack.com/), where you can engage with the community, offer support, or even find collaboration opportunities.
 Your involvement doesn't have to end with the CFP - the Django community thrives on continuous sharing and support.

 **Stay Connected**
-For the latest updates, remember to follow us on Twitter [DjangoCOn Europe](https://twitter.com/DjangoConEurope) and check our official website regularly.
+For the latest updates, remember to follow us on Twitter [DjangoCon Europe](https://twitter.com/DjangoConEurope) and check our official website regularly.
 We'll be sharing more information about the conference schedule, speakers, and other exciting activities planned for DjangoCon Europe 2024 in Vigo.

 **Questions or Suggestions?**
 Our team is here to assist you.
 Should you have any questions or suggestions, please feel free to reach out to us at content@djangocon.eu.
 We're committed to making DjangoCon Europe 2024 an inclusive, engaging, and memorable event for everyone.